ByteThisCode/Systems-Administration-Writeup/Shell_Scripting/README.md

   * Options:
       ```
       -0 (zero)      - Uses null, not space, as the argument terminator
-      -L MAX         - Use at most MAX input lines for each invocation
+      -n MAX         - Use at most MAX input lines for each invocation
       -p             - It asks interactively for confirmation of the launch of each command (useful to keep strings together)
       ```
   * Ex: `pipeline | which produces | filenames | xargs ls -l` - Will run ls -l for each file received from the pipeline